Annual Tournament of Hearts at Hallsville High

 One person in the room at a time.
 Hand me your topic when you're ready.

 The timer begins at your first word.
-Starting from 7m, I will hand-sign 6m-1m, give 30 seconds (horizontal, extended index finger), 15 seconds (half, horizontal, index finger), then hand-sign again from 5s-1s.
-For practice tournaments, a 10 second grace period past 7 minutes will be given, but it will still affect your score.
+Starting from 7m, I will start hand-signing at 5m-1m, give 30s (horizontal, extended index finger), 15s (half, horizontal, index finger), then hand-sign again from 5s-1s.
+For practice tournaments, a 10 second grace period past 7 minutes will be given, but you will not be in first place.
 I apologize ahead of time if I'm too engrossed in writing that I forget to hand-sign.

 Policy -